-Wind facilities are not known to pose significant public health risks - they do not rely on combustion or on fossil fuels, which are hazardous/impactful to mine, refine, transport and store.
-Wind facilities do not generate toxic wastes such as ash or spent nuclear fuel, and the generation of electricity from wind facilities does not emit air pollutants which harm public health, safety, and the environment.
-By contrast, the public health and environmental benefits of renewable energy cannot be understated; these benefits have been a key driver of New York energy policy for decades and were a central component of the Climate Leadership and Community Protection Act (CLCPA) (NYCAC, 2019.
+Wind facilities are not known to pose significant public health risks - they do not rely on combustion, do not rely on fossil fuels which are hazardous/impactful to mine, refine, transport and store, do not generate toxic wastes such as ash or spent nuclear fuel, and the generation of electricity from wind facilities does not emit air pollutants which harm public health, safety, and the environment.
+By contrast, the public health and environmental benefits of renewable energy cannot be understated; those benefits have been a key driver of New York energy policy for decades and were a central component of the Climate Leadership and Community Protection Act (CLCPA) (NYCAC, 2023).
 The state anticipates that the CLCPA's renewable energy generation targets will result in improved air quality and increased health benefits across the state.

+Air, water, and soil pollution represent "the largest environmental cause of disease and premature death in the world."
 According to Dr. Tedros Adhanom Ghebreyesus, the current Director General of the World Health Organization (WHO), 90 percent of the world's population regularly breathes highly polluted, toxic air which far exceeds the levels that the WHO considers safe, which contributes to an estimated 25 to 30% of deaths from heart attack, stroke, lung cancer and chronic respiratory disease, and causes the premature, preventable deaths of more than 7 million people every year (Burnett et al., 2018).
 Those most impacted are children, elderly, and the poor.
-In New York, the hardest hit are impoverished residents in urban centers, who must breathe the pollution created by fossil fuel generating facilities located in their neighborhoods.
+In New York, the hardest hit is those living in poverty in urban centers, who must breathe the pollution created by fossil fuel generating facilities located in their neighborhoods.

 Conventional fossil fuel power generation is a major source of criteria air pollutants, which affect air quality, visibility, and public health.
-Fossil fuel power generation facilities release sulfur dioxide and nitrogen dioxide, which lead to the formation of particulate matter, ozone, and other acidic compounds, as well as mercury.
+Those facilities release sulfur dioxide and nitrogen dioxide, which lead to the formation of particulate matter, ozone, and other acidic compounds, as well as mercury.
 Exposure to these pollutants can cause or aggravate lung diseases.
 In addition, fossil fuel combustion also produces volatile organic compounds (VOCs) like octane, benzene and others produced as evaporative emissions from carbon-based fuel and as emissions from incomplete combustion of fuel.
 Benzene is one of the most significant in terms of environmental degradation and public health (NYCAC, 2023).
 According to the New York State Public Service Commission's Final Generic Environmental Impact Statement for the Reforming the Energy Vision (REV) proceeding:

-"One study estimated health impacts from fossil fuel energy sources at \$362 to 886 billion in economic value annually, based on premature mortality, workdays missed, and direct costs to the U.S. healthcare system resulting from PM2.5, NOx, and SO2.
+"One study estimated health impacts from fossil fuel energy sources at \$362 to 886 billion in economic value annually, based on premature mortality, workdays missed, and direct costs to the U.S. healthcare system resulting from PM2.5, NO{∞} and SO{2} .
 The same study estimated that the economic value of negative health impacts was equal to approximately \$0.14 to \$0.31 per kWh.
 These costs may be even higher if greenhouse gas emissions are included."